To run the examples in an IDE, you need to clone ActiveJ project:

 Here’s the architecture of our distributed P2P storage:

-You can create as many partitions as you wish, cluster client is optional as you can create an alternative client
+You can create as many partitions as you wish.

 To launch the example, run the following scripts to create Docker images and build containers (run all the scripts under